phamcongthuy/challenge/submit.markdown

 <div class="introduction" markdown="1">

-The submission period has come to a close.
+The submission period is complete.

 <small>
 Proposals will be showcased here <strong>April 9, 2018</strong>.
 Finalists will be announced on <strong>May 21, 2018</strong>.